garth5689/garth5689.github.io/_posts/2017-02-09-boggle_solver.md

 Let's start by listing off criteria that our algorithm must meet:

-* Words can start on any square.
+* Words can start on any letter.
 * The next letter in a word can be orthogonal or diagonal to the current letter.
 * A single letter cannot be used more than once in a word.
 * Words must be three or more letters.

 ### Dictionary
 In order to know what qualifies as a word, we need a dictionary to pull from.
-In this case, I'll be using a public domain word list [enable1.txt](http://norvig.com/ngrams/enable1.txt).
+In this case, I'll be using the public domain word list [enable1.txt](http://norvig.com/ngrams/enable1.txt).
 It contains approximately 170,000 of the most commonly used words.
-There's nothing particularly special about this list, it just happens to be popular for this type of puzzle and public domain.
+There's nothing special about this list, it just happens to be popular for this type of puzzle and public domain.

 ## Searching The Grid

 ### Naive
 The most basic solution is to traverse all possible paths through the grid, only stopping when there are no more available squares to move to.
 Along the way, each string of letters would be checked to see if it's a word.
 This approach would certainly be the the most thorough, but would also lead to countless unnecessary calculations.

 For example, say the first four letters of a search path spell out `XKCD`.
-Using this naive strategy, the search would continue, checking for words starting with `XKCD`.
+Using this naive strategy, the search would continue, checking for all possible words in the grid starting with `XKCD`.
 Because there are no words in our dictionary starting with `XKCD`, this is going to be fruitless, and that particular search path could have been stopped already.
 The naive search will spend a significant amount of time searching paths that can be eliminated as dead ends.

-Additionally, this algorithm would also have to construct every possible traversal of the grid, which would take quite a long time.
+Additionally, this algorithm would construct every possible traversal of the grid, which would take quite a long time.
 Moving along a grid such as this, while not allowing for repeated stops at the same point is called a [self-avoiding walk](https://en.wikipedia.org/wiki/Self-avoiding_walk).
 For smaller grids such as this, it's possible to enumerate all the paths, but a general formula doesn't exist for an arbitrary grid size.
 (This enumeration would look similar to  [this](https://www.youtube.com/watch?v=JssXUFBPvh0) if you're wondering.)

 ### Be More Selective
 It makes sense for us to trim our search down to not pursue dead ends, but how?
 As the search progresses, we'll check to see if the current string is a word, or there are any words in our list that *starts* with the string.
 If there doesn't exist a word that starts with the string, stop searching that path and pick a new direction to search.